HolonIQ is a market intelligence platform that provides market insights and data. Use of HolonIQ is subject to these Terms of Service.

 ii.
 Any theft, loss, damage or unauthorized access, use or disclosure of or to any Confidential Information that is or was in its possession or control.

-Unless the Customer expressly withdraws its consent by written notice to the Company, the Customer consents to the Company using the Customer’s name, trade marks and/or logos in any list of customers used by the Company for promotional purposes.
+Unless the Customer expressly withdraws its consent by written notice to the Company, the Customer consents to the Company using the Customer’s name and/or logos in any list of customers used by the Company for promotional purposes.

 6.12 Liability & Indemnity